LucasPorter222/Rubik-s-Cube-Mastery/README.md

 ## 📜 License

-MIT License - feel free to use this project as inspiration for your own learning platforms!
+MIT License - feel free to use this project as inspiration for your own learning platforms but make sure to creddit me !

 ---